martynas-subonis/model-serving/README.md

 - **Memory Usage Difference:** The higher memory usage in Rust compared to Python ONNX serving stems from differences in implementations and libraries used:
-    - **Image Processing Differences:** The Rust implementation may use less optimized image processing compared to Python's PIL and NumPy libraries, potentially leading to higher memory consumption.
+    - **Image Processing Differences:** The Rust implementation uses less optimized image processing compared to Python's PIL and NumPy libraries, potentially leading to higher memory consumption.
     - **Library Efficiency:** The Rust `ort` crate is an unofficial wrapper and might manage memory differently compared to the official ONNX Runtime SDK for Python, which is mature and highly optimized.
     - **Threading Configuration:** The Rust implementation uses more intra-threads, which contributes to some additional memory consumption.
-However, this likely accounts for only a minor portion of the overall difference observed.
+However, this accounts for only a minor portion of the overall difference observed.

 The last memory point is just a consequence of a more important factor: Python’s mature and extensive ecosystem for machine learning.
 Rewriting these serving strategies in Rust can introduce challenges, such as increased development effort, potential performance trade-offs where optimized crates are